codersforcauses/bloom-booking-system/server/api/booking/README.md

 ]

 4. GET /api/bookings/bookings/{id} - for everyone
-- Purpose: retrive the detail of a booking by id and visitor_email.
+- Purpose: Retrieve the detail of a booking by id and visitor_email.
 When the id and visitor_email do not match to a single object, return 404 Not Found Error.
 - Access：Everyone
 - Query Params: visitor_email.
 Example:?visitor_email=alice@example.com
 - Sample Response: